 Get essential facts about different application processes including overviews, approval criteria, and submittal checklists.
 For Arvada Fire and Protection District standard notes CLICK HERE.

 - Annexation is the process by which cities extend their services and authority to an adjacent territory.
 If your development project is located on an unincorporated parcel of land, you may petition to have your property annexed by the City.

 - If your development project has unusual site development features, or has widely varying operating characteristics, a Conditional Use Permit may be required.
-Specific uses requiring a Conditional Use Permit can be found in Article 5 of the Land Development Code.
+Specific uses requiring a Conditional Use Permit can be found in Chapter 3 of the Land Development Code.
 A Conditional Use Permit allows for public review and evaluation to help ensure that proposed site uses will not have an adverse impact on the community.

 - A Final Subdivision Plat is a map of a land subdivision prepared in a form suitable for filing of record with necessary affidavits, dedications, and acceptances, and in conformance with the requirements of the Land Development Code.